Catharism: Interrogation of heretics

 In an effort to find the few remaining heretics in and around the village of Montaillou, Jacques Fournier, Bishop of Pamiers, future Pope Benedict XII, had those suspected of heresy interrogated in the presence of scribes who recorded their conversations.
 The late 13th- to early-14th-century document, the Fournier Register, discovered in the Vatican archives in the 1960s and edited by Jean Duvernoy, is the basis for Emmanuel Le Roy Ladurie's work Montaillou: The Promised Land of Error.

 Historical and current scholarship

 The publication of the early scholarly book Crusade Against the Grail, by the young German and later SS officer, Otto Rahn in the 1930s, rekindled interest in the connection between the Cathars and the Holy Grail, especially in Germany.
 Rahn was convinced that the 13th-century work Parzival by Wolfram von Eschenbach was a veiled account of the Cathars.
-The philosopher and Nazi government official Alfred Rosenberg speaks favourably of the Cathars in The Myth of the Twentieth Century.
+The ideologue and Nazi government official Alfred Rosenberg speaks favourably of the Cathars in The Myth of the Twentieth Century.

 Academic books in English first appeared at the beginning of the 21st century: for example, Malcolm Lambert's The Cathars and Malcolm Barber's The Cathars.

+Origins and transmission

+The academic discussion surrounding the origins of Catharism evolved significantly over the 20th and 21st century.
+Early models posited ancient dualistic connections and descent, where else modern standings support more localized contexts.

+In 20th-century scholarship, some historians such as Dimitri Obolensky and Steven Runciman originally proposed that the Cathars may have had traceable diffusion from Manicheism, as well as early Gnostic movements, while still acknowledging the bias and polemics of Catholic accounts.
+This direct-descent view was heavily questioned, and has widely been rejected by modern scholarship following the discovery of primary Manichean texts.
+In contrast to the consensus, traditional Catholic scholarship which takes the polemical medieval accounts at face value, continues to broadly associate the Cathars with Manicheism.

+The current academic debate on Cathar origin revolves around two frameworks.
+Whether the Cathars have a transmission through the Byzantine Empire as argued by Malcolm Barber, Janet and Bernard Hamilton and company; or that they were an independent and local Latin Christian development unrelated to any "dualistic heresy" as argued by Robert Ian Moore, Mark Gregory Pegg amongst others.